kcech/sentilo-docs-test/docs/architecture.rst

 Sentilo allows to manage sensor-level internal alerts, aimed to control the validity of the data received.
 The set of conditional operators available are: **>, >=, <, <=, =, any change, variation, frozen**.
-When the value received from a sensor doesn’t met any of the conditions defined, the alert agent publishes an event (alarm) notifying it.
+When the value received from a sensor doesn't met any of the conditions defined, the alert agent publishes an event (alarm) notifying it.
 These alerts are defined through the `console <./catalog_and_maps.html>`__.
 There are also external alerts which can be defined and triggered